-If you suffered serious injuries from being ejected from the vehicle in an auto accident, you should contact a New York passenger ejection attorney from Wingate, Russotti, Shapiro & Halperin, LLP, immediately to learn about your rights.
+If you suffered serious injuries from being ejected from the vehicle in an auto accident, you should contact a New York passenger ejection attorney from Wingate, Russotti, Shapiro, Moses & Halperin, LLP, immediately to learn about your rights.
 Our legal team has more than 50 years of combined experience and has recovered millions of dollars for our seriously injured clients.
 Defective vehicle and faulty auto parts cases are very challenging and should be handled by legal professionals with extensive knowledge and experience in these areas of law.
-Contact Wingate, Russotti, Shapiro & Halperin, LLP, today at (212) 986-7353 and discuss your case with one of our New York occupant ejection lawyers.
+Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP, today at (212) 986-7353 and discuss your case with one of our New York car accident lawyers.

 An estimated 83% of ejection victims are killed in these collisions, according to the Insurance Information Institute (III).
 When looking at fatal accidents overall, 20% of passenger vehicle occupants and 33% of small truck occupants who were either partially or totally ejected died, as reported by the National Highway Traffic Safety Administration (NHTSA).
 For survivors, the outcome is bleak, with many suffering severe head and neck injuries, which can include brain damage and paralysis.